3RaGaming/Web_Control/README.md

 Right now the file path dependancies are as follows:
 /var/www/html for the web files
 /var/www/factorio for the server save locations.
-/usr/share/factorio/ for the factorio instance itself
-Basically, you should treat /var/www/ as the root directory for all web_control files.
+/usr/share/factorio/0.12.34 for the factorio instance itself (each factorio server version should be in it's own appropriately named folder) Basically, you should treat /var/www/ as the root directory for all web_control files.

 To compile the manage.c program, you must install gcc.